yehia67/documentation/the-tangle/0.1/introduction/overview.md

 # The Tangle overview

 **The Tangle is the data structure that's formed by the connections among transactions in the distributed ledger.
-The Tangle allows IRI nodes to traverse transactions through their connections and validate each one.**
+The connections allows an IRI node to traverse transactions and validate each one.**

-This data stucture is a type of [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
-The Tangle was formally introduced in the whitepaper by Professor Serguei Popov and published in 2015.
+The data structure that forms the Tangle is a type of [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), and it was formally introduced in the IOTA whitepaper by Professor Serguei Popov in 2015.

-Transactions are connected to each other in the Tangle by reference.
-Each transaction references two previous transactions, which are chosen by IRI nodes during [tip selection](../concepts/tip-selection.md).
+In the Tangle, transactions are connected to each other by reference in their [`branchTransaction` and `trunkTransaction` fields](root://iota-basics/0.1/references/structure-of-a-transaction.md).
+References form a hierarchy, whereby if one transaction is a **child**, the branch and trunk transactions are its **parents**.

-References can be direct or indirect.
-A direct reference is one in which a transaction references another transaction.
-An indirect reference is one in which a referenced transactions references another transaction.
+A reference can be direct or indirect.
+A direct reference is one that exists between a child and its parents.
+An indirect reference is one that exists between a child and any of its grandparents.

-The more direct or indirect references that a transaction has, the more likely it is to be both chosen during tip selection and confirmed.
-A transaction is considered confirmed when it's referenced by a [Coordinator](../concepts/the-coordinator.md)-issued milestone transaction
+The more direct or indirect references that a transaction has, the more likely it is to be chosen during [tip selection](../concepts/tip-selection.md).
+A transaction is considered confirmed when it's chosen during tip selection and one of it's parents is a milestone, which was created by the [Coordinator](../concepts/the-coordinator.md).

 ## Further Research